dyatelok/raytracing.rs/README.md

 # raytracing.rs

-This project was written a very long time ago.
-I currently rewrite it.
+This is currently just a raycaster.